 Expert in a suitcase’ cuts power bills 10% in small commercial buildings

+GreenPath Energy Solutions, a leading supplier of energy efficient building solutions to business, industry, and government for more than a decade has been awarded a license to offer both a product and services based on the RCx Sensor Suitcase technology.
 Jointly developed by two Department of Energy labs, Pacific Northwest National Laboratory and Lawrence Berkeley National Laboratory, the Sensor Suitcase is a portable case that contains easy-to-use sensors and other equipment that make it possible for anyone to identify energy-saving opportunities in small commercial buildings.
 The automated and reusable system combines hardware and software in one package so its users can identify cost-effective measures that save small commercial buildings about 10 percent on their energy bills.

 The technology will allow the industry to achieve small-building retro-commissioning at scale in the following ways:

 - By enabling those without engineering expertise to identify energy-saving operational and comfort opportunities and associated cost impacts;

 - By offering commissioning providers and auditors the means to streamline existing processes and reduce costs, making it possible to expand their market to smaller buildings;